-Shepherd University provides students, faculty, staff, and certain affiliates with e-mail addresses that is to be utilized for legitimate university-related activities and communication.
-E-mail is considered as an IT resource and is subject to the provisions of this policy, as well as other IT related policies.
+Shepherd University provides students, faculty, staff, and certain affiliates with e-mail addresses which are to be utilized for legitimate university-related activities and communication.
+E-mail is considered an IT resource and is subject to the provisions of this policy, as well as other IT related policies.

 All existing policies, standards, and regulations that apply to other forms of communication at Shepherd University also apply to e-mail.
 Additionally, the following specific actions pertaining to the use of e-mail accounts and services of Shepherd University are considered a violation of this policy:

-Use of email, as well as information assets and IT resources is a privilege and not a right.
+The use of e-mail, as well as information assets and IT resources, is a privilege and not a right.
 Shepherd University e-mail services are considered as an official means for communicating Shepherd University business and may be the sole means of communication to users.
 Students, faculty, staff, and affiliates are presumed to read and understand all official Shepherd University e-mail messages sent to their university e-mail account.
-Usage of listservs are encouraged to manage distribution of e-mails to large amount of users.
+Usage of listservs are encouraged to manage distribution of e-mails to the large amount of users.
 Mass emergency e-mails, such as RAVE, will follow the campus emergency notification process.

 PRIVACY, OPERATIONS, and MONITORING

-Shepherd University has the legal right to access, preserve, and review all information stored on or transmitted through any information asset or IT resource, including the logging of activities, monitoring usage patterns, and data audits/integrity checks.
+Shepherd University has the legal right to access, preserve, and review all information stored on or transmitted through any information asset or IT resource, including the inspection of e-mail messages, logging of activities, monitoring usage patterns, and data audits/integrity checks.
 IT Services may, with or without notice to users, take any other action it deems necessary to preserve, secure, and protect systems, information assets, or IT resources for the betterment of Shepherd University.
-Without limiting its right to take action, Shepherd University may, it is sole discretion, disclose the results of any general or individual monitoring or access permitted by this policy, including the contents and records of individual communications, to appropriate Shepherd University personnel or law enforcement agencies.
+Without limiting its right to take action, Shepherd University may, in it’s sole discretion, disclose the results of any general or individual monitoring or access permitted by this policy, including the contents and records of individual communications, to appropriate Shepherd University personnel and/or law enforcement agencies.

 SCOPE of AFFECTED PARTIES